-The Chairman, Brian Schwartz, is an independent nonexecutive Director
+The Chair, Brian Schwartz, is an independent non-executive Director.

-The Chairman is responsible for providing leadership to the Board, promoting and facilitating the effective contribution of all Directors and encouraging a culture of openness and debate to foster a high performing and collegiate Board.
+The Chair is responsible for providing leadership to the Board, promoting and facilitating the effective contribution of all Directors and encouraging a culture of openness and debate to foster a high performing and collegiate Board.

-The Chairman acts as the main interface between the Board and the CEO.
-The Chairman also represents the Board to securityholders.
+The Chair acts as the main interface between the Board and the CEO.
+The Chair also represents the Board to members.